burlachenkok/exploring-python3/python_details.md

 When you import a module via keyword [import](https://docs.python.org/3/reference/simple_stmts.html#import) runtime importing the module via following the next rules:

-1. Interpreter first searches for a built-in module.
+1. The interpreter first searches for a built-in module.
 The built-in module names are built-in into the language and are listed in `sys.builtin_module_names`.

 2. In a list of directories given by the variable `sys.path`.